 3. Eat a variety of healthy pregnancy foods.

-In general, if you were physically active before getting pregnant, you can remain moderately physically active throughout your pregnancy.
-In fact, the CDC recommends that healthy pregnant women get at least 150 minutes of moderate aerobic exercise a week.
-So, you should be exercising for 20-30 minutes most days of the week.
+If you weren’t an avid exerciser before pregnancy, that’s okay – just start slow.
+The CDC recommends that healthy pregnant women get at least 150 minutes of moderate-intensity aerobic exercise a week.
+So, gradually work up to 20-30 minutes of physical activity most days of the week.

 While pregnant, it is a good idea to steer clear of any physical activity that may put you or your baby at risk.
 Examples of exercise NOT to do while pregnant include:

-- “Hot yoga” or “hot Pilates,” which may cause you to become overheated
+- “Hot yoga” or “hot Pilates”

 - Scuba diving